 Female leadership matters.
 All other considerations aside, it results in better performance.
 Studies have shown that companies with greater gender diversity, not just among the workforce as a whole but specifically among senior leaders, are more profitable.
-So, the answer to the question “why is women’s leadership important in our world?”, the answer is simple: it gives us better results.
+So, one answer to the question “why is women’s leadership important in our world?” is simple: it gives us better results.

 But when it comes to stepping into our power as leaders, it’s clear that we face some pretty big challenges.

-If you’re a woman keen to have your biggest impact, and to discover a take you might not have considered when it comes to changing things, read on.
+If you’re a woman keen to have your biggest impact, here’s what you need to know.

 Why is women’s leadership important in our world?